 Election as an Honored Member of the U.S. Ski and Snowboard Hall of Fame is the highest honor in snowsports in America.
 Since 1956 the national Hall of Fame has been recognizing individuals for their achievements and contributions as athletes and snowsports builders.
 The Hall has established an orderly process of selection to ensure both the opportunity for election and the maintenance of appropriate standards of admission.
 Those nominating candidates must first understand the vision of the Hall of Fame and its national scope.

 The vision of the U.S. Ski and Snowboard Hall of Fame is to provide highly respected perpetual recognition of the athletes competing in skiing and snowboarding and the builders of those sports who have made the highest level of national and/or international achievement and contribution to American skiing and snowboarding.

 Individuals put forward as candidates for nomination or election for this honor must have accomplishments at the highest level of skiing and snowboarding in America.
 Their accomplishments must have impacted the sport on a true national scope.

 Nomination and Selection Process

-3. Timeline: The selection timeline is specified in the Rules of Governance and is outlined below as well.
-The annual deadline for all nominations is April 30.
+- Timeline: The annual deadline for all nominations is June 1.
+The selection timeline is specified in the Rules of Governance and is outlined below as well.
 All nominations must arrive with a completed nomination form and all supporting materials prior to this date.